sq5bpf/youpot/README.md

 Some stuff to do:

 * De-uglify source: split the project into separate files, use command line parameters instead of hardcoded values etc.
-* Better integration with ssh-mitm, preferably one that will not need a patch.
 * Implement MiTM proxies for other protocols (similar to how the ssh-mitm proxy support was implemented)
 * Write documentation
 * Better logging and some reporting.